syansari/game-of-pods/README.md

-## Solution to Game Of Pods challenges from KodeKloud.com
+## Solution to Game Of Pods challenges at https://kodekloud.com/p/game-of-pods